 Oregon.
 Waterfowl and pheasant hunting occurs 7 days per week during the normal

-California seasons, however, shooting ends every afternoon at 1 pm.
-Tule Lake hunt areas consist of two large marsh units accessible by boats, spaced-blind and free roam hunting areas offering field hunts over harvested grain
+California seasons, however, waterfowl hunting ends every afternoon at 1 pm.
+Tule Lake hunt areas consist of two large marsh units accessible by boats, spaced-blind fields and free roam hunting areas offering field hunts over harvested grain

 Pass is required for all hunting on the refuge.
 See

 general regulations for more information.
 All hunters are required to have in their possession all

 necessary state and federal licenses, stamps or validations and permits.

 Tule Lake Marsh, also known as Sump 1A, is accessible

 only by boat, the water is very shallow in the marsh but has many deep sections of silty mud making walk-in access impossible.
 Hunting for ducks and white-fronted geese can be good in the early season as well as hunting for Canada geese in the late season.
 This unit is free-roam and has motor boat access from the Hill Road, A-Dike and North Dike boat ramps.
 Canoe/Kayak style boats may be launched at any point along the dike roads with in the hunt area.

 The Tule Lake fields hunting area is divided into two sections: